GuOrg/Gu.Wpf.NumericInput/README.md

 - SpinnerDecorator for up/down buttons.

 ##### Validation
-Validates as you type even if the binding has UpdateSourceTrigger=LostFocus.
+Validates as you type even if the binding has `UpdateSourceTrigger=LostFocus.`

-The boxes has their own culture that defaults to `
+The boxes has their own culture that defaults to `Thread.CurrentThread.CurrentUICulture`
 - CanParse with culture and numberformat.
 - Min & Max
 - Regex